gauravcodepro/BIGG-metabolic-analyzer-API/README.md

 - streamlit application to analyze the [BIGG Metabolic models](http://bigg.ucsd.edu/)
 - You can have the reactions, gene sequences
 - You can have the models and the reactions.
-- I implemented faster loop iteration and hash searching to make it faster.
-- Not implemented the page rank or the stack algorithm.
+- I implemented faster iteration and hash searching to make it faster and not implemented the page rank or the stack algorithm.

 ```
 git clone https://github.com/gauravcodepro/streamlit-BIGG-metabolic-analyzer.git